skoona/SknServices/README.md

 The system shall contribute to resolving these initial use cases:

-1. Clearly indicate an employee, agent, agency owner, CSR, or any business ACTOR role!
+1. Clearly indicate an employee, vendor, manager, customer service representative, or any business ACTORs role!
-    * by identifying the person(s) using a permanent and persistent identifier from an authenticated source.
+    * by identifying the person(s) using a permanent and persistent identifier from a trusted authentication source.
-2. When an Insured enrolls in 'DirectPay' what additional documents have they chosen to have delivered electronically to them?
-    * by identifying the person(s), and encoding which person is authorized to view specific electronic documents.
-3. Who has an AgencyOwner authorized to receive and/or view their monthly Commission Statement, Commission CSV File, and Agency Experience Report?
+2. Ensure user is authentication and that user has specific access to the requested page, api, and click-ables on that page; unless the target page is public.
+    * by using the permission roles assigned to each authenticated user and the Secure::AccessRegistry access class.
+3. Ensure user is constrained to interact with processess or view information they were specifically authorized for!
-    * by identifying the person(s), and encoding which person is authorized to view specific electronic documents.
+    * by identifying the person(s) identifier, and applying their Secure::ContentProfile collection of permissions to control access to both processes and information.
-4. When a Policy changes its LifeCycle Status, who receives notification; and how should that notification be sent?
-    * by identifying the person(s), and encoding which person is authorized to receive notifications by type, where type includes the delivery method.

 ##AccessProfile i.e (Secure::AccessRegistry)